cartesi/docs/cartesi-rollups/development/retrieve-outputs.md

 ### Query all reports

-To query the state of a Cartesi Rollups instance, frontend clients can use a GraphQL API exposed by the Cartesi Nodes.
+Frontend clients can use a GraphQL API exposed by the Cartesi Nodes to query the state of a Cartesi Rollups instance.

-For local development, you can use the interactive in-browser GraphQL playground hosted on `http://localhost:8080/graphql`.
+You can use the interactive in-browser GraphQL playground hosted on `http://localhost:8080/graphql` for local development.

 In a GraphQL Playground, you typically have a section where you can input your query and variables separately.
 Here's how you would do it: